The website is named after the Mbirafon musical instrument (see an overview below) and is organized into three main sections.

 HOW TO ORDER CDs AND DIGITAL ALBUMS

-CDs and full album digital downloads (in MP3) can be ordered through PayPal using the shopping cart features on each page.
+CDs and full album digital downloads (in MP3 and FLAC formats) can be ordered through PayPal using the shopping cart features on each page.
 The digital download album price is €5.
 All digital download buyers will receive an email with the download link.
 Please ensure that you use your correct email address when making your purchase.
 The link will be available for 24 hours.
 As for the physical CDs, those available are €19, free worldwide shipping via Priority Mail.
 A buyer who purchases the CDs will also receive the download link.

 HOW TO ORDER ARTWORKS